hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 ---|---|---
 Wrappers | Consistent use, copy and move of memory can be managed, No explicit pointer manipulation for the customer | Additionnal code to implement and maintain
 Smart pointers | Very little code to implement and maintain, consistent use of smart pointers, clean memory management | Difficult copy, requires the customer to manipulate pointers, `make_unique` instruction can not be used with private implementation structure

+## Final word

+For `RROSACE`, the simulation model library was written in `C89`, and the simulation framework in `C++11`.

+My first strategy was to use the least amount of code to lighten maintenance, so I preferred smart pointers.
+Before presenting my work and publishing the code, I revised my strategy and switched to wrapping, which has another implicit advantage, that of not having to explain the mechanics of smart pointers and RAII to the audience.